 - Do not eat anything until the numbness in your mouth wears off.
 This will prevent you from biting your cheek or tongue. - Do not chew or bite on the treated tooth until you have had it restored by your dentist.
-This prevents both fracturing and possible loss of your treated tooth. - Be sure to brush and floss your teeth as you normally would. - If the opening in your tooth was restored with a temporary filling material, it is not unusual for a thin layer to wear off in-between appointments.
-However, if you think the entire filling has come out, contact your endodontist. - Contact your endodontist right away if you develop any of the following: - -a visible swelling inside or outside of your mouth: - -an allergic reaction to medication, including rash, hives or itching, tightness in throat or difficulty breathing (nausea is not an allergic reaction); - a return of original symptoms; or - your bite feels uneven or high.
+This prevents fracturing and the possible loss of your treated tooth. - Be sure to brush and floss your teeth as you normally would. - If the opening in your tooth was restored with a temporary filling, it is not unusual for a thin layer to wear off.
+However, if you think the entire filling has come out, contact your endodontist. - Take prescriptions as directed.
+Always take the full course of antibiotics (if prescribed) unless otherwise directed. - Contact your endodontist right away if you develop any of the following: - visible swelling inside or outside of your mouth. - an allergic reaction to medication, including rash, hives or itching, tightness in throat or difficulty breathing. - a return of original symptoms. - your bite feels uneven or high.